River Raisin Heritage Trail

 The Society partnered with the Community Foundation of Monroe to create and complete a wonderful connection between the City and Wm.
 C. Sterling State Park.

-This trail is unique in that it gives people access to the Wildlife Refuge, a national park, a state park, and historic Monroe.
+This trail gives people access to the Wildlife Refuge, a national park, a state park, and historic Monroe.

 In 2010, we were privileged to orchestrate its dedication.
 Guests included Senator Carl Levin, nature conservationist Jeff Corwin and many local VIPs and dignitaries.